Athens Tram

 The Athens Tram is the modern public tram network system serving Athens, Greece.
 The system is owned and operated by STASY, which replaced Tram S.A. in June 2011.

 STASY operates a fleet of 25 Alstom Citadis and 35 Sirio vehicles, which serve two tram lines and 60 stops.
 The tram network spans a total length of 27 km throughout ten Athenian suburbs.
-This network runs from Syntagma (central Athens) to the coastal suburb of Palaio Faliro, where the line splits in two branches: the first runs along the Athens coastline toward the southern suburb of Voula, while the other heads toward the port of Piraeus.
+This network runs from Syntagma (central Athens) to the coastal suburb of Palaio Faliro, where the line splits in two branches: the first ends as soon as it meets the Athens coastline at Pikrodafni Station (where it meets the other line), while the other exclusively runs between the Athens riviera (toward the southern suburb of Voula) and the port of Piraeus.
 The network covers the majority of the city's Saronic Gulf coastline.
 Athens' tram system provides average daily service to 65,000 passengers, and employs 345 people.

 History

 Old tram networks (1908-1960)

 Athens Tram began its operations in 1882 with horse tramways.
 After 1908, the metre gauge tram network was electrified and was extended to 21 lines.
 The original Athens tram system ceased operations in 1960 and was replaced by trolleybuses and motorbuses.
-A standard gauge tram system was built along the perimeter of Piraeus Harbour by the Hellenic Electric Railways.
+A standard gauge tram system was built by the Hellenic Electric Railways, from the perimeter of the Piraeus Harbour to Perama.

 Modern tram system

 In March 2001, Tram S.A. was established as a public utility company under the supervision of the Ministry of Transport and Communications, as a subsidiary company of Attiko Metro S.A., the state company which developed the Athens Metro network.
 The company started the construction of the initial network in the beginning of 2002, and was opened by Michalis Liapis (Minister for Transport and Communications) on 19 July 2004, a few weeks prior to the 2004 Summer Olympics in Athens.
 The construction of the tram network was financed by the Third European Regional Development Fund and Greek state funds.

 In March 2011, the Greek Government passed Law 3920 to allow ISAP and Tram S.A. to be absorbed by AMEL.
 The resulting company was renamed STASY S.A. (ΣΤΑΣΥ Α.Ε.) and is a subsidiary of OASA S.A.
-The merger was officially announced on June 10, 2011.
+The merger was officially announced on 10 June 2011.